Collect performance counters for Linux applications in Azure Monitor using Log Analytics agent

 MySQL

-If MySQL Server or MariaDB Server is detected on the computer when the Log Analytics agent is installed, a performance monitoring provider for MySQL Server will be automatically installed.
+If MySQL Server or MariaDB Server is detected on the computer with the Log Analytics agent, a performance monitoring provider for MySQL Server is automatically installed.
 This provider connects to the local MySQL/MariaDB server to expose performance statistics.
 MySQL user credentials must be configured so that the provider can access the MySQL Server.

 Configure MySQL credentials

-During installation of the Log Analytics agent for Linux the MySQL OMI provider will scan MySQL my.cnf configuration files (default locations) for bind-address and port and partially set the MySQL OMI authentication file.
+During installation of the Log Analytics agent for Linux, the MySQL OMI provider scans MySQL my.cnf configuration files (default locations) for bind-address and port and partially set the MySQL OMI authentication file.

 Authentication file format